PlummersSoftwareLLC/Primes/PrimeBefunge/solution_1/README.md

 78498, in this program, looks like `9a*1-2*73*:**`.

-This program, `primes.b98`, keeps the prime sieve state in the first line (once the code in it is no longer needed) and a few other variables broadly in the north-east corner.
+This program, `primes.b98`, keeps the prime sieve state in the first line (once the code there is no longer needed) and keeps a few other variables around in the north-east corner.
 There's some self-modification around line 16/17, column 80/81, where bits of the output code are used multiple times.